Start 14-day free trial

 What is the future of open banking?

-It’s the future of finance.
-It could help to revolutionize the financial world globally.
-We’ll see its continued expansion unleashing a wave of innovative financial services to make finance more inclusive.
+It’s the future of finance and could help to change the face of finance.
+We’ll see its continued expansion unleashing a wave of innovative financial services to make them more inclusive.
 Security is a top priority, and advancements in biometrics and encryption will keep data safe.
-We’re heading towards seamlessly interconnected financial ecosystems driven by ever-evolving regulations.
+We’re heading towards flawlessly interconnected financial ecosystems driven by ever-evolving regulations.

-As a consumer, you’ll have more control over your data.
-This will lead to a surge of competition and personalised financial services.
+As a consumer, you’ll have more control over your data, which could lead to a surge of competition and personalised financial services.
 You’ll be able to choose the best services for you and take control of your money.

 We’re excited to be a part of this journey.
 This technology has the potential to make financial services better for everyone, making it easy and secure for you to share your data to get the most out of the system.